 - 56% of teen boys reported that they have “taken action to confront sexism” or “plan to take action to confront sexism”

 - 87% of teen boys reported that they “strengthened their connection to the Jewish community.”

 A Deeper Dive into Shevet

-by Rabbi Daniel Brenner, Chief of Education and Program, Moving Traditions
+by Rabbi Daniel Brenner, Vice President of Education, Moving Traditions

 How Jewish Boys Become Jewish Men

 Close to eighty percent of Jewish boys in America experience a communal ritual in which they wear a suit, endure the stares of relatives and friends, sing in a language they barely understand, race through a written speech, and become “men.”
 The ritual also involves learning how to line dance to the latest hip-hop songs and to say thanks to relatives after counting checks.
 Every week, about a thousand newly minted men are lifted on chairs in synagogue social halls, hotel ballrooms and country clubs overlooking golf courses while photographers break into hora circles for a good angle.
 It is generally a lot of fun.

 For a majority of these teen boys outside of traditional Orthodox circles, it is the last time they will be seriously involved in Jewish life.
 Research conducted in 2000 (by Max Kadushin, Shaul Kelner, and Leonard Saxe in their work Being a Jewish Teenager in America) found that 47% of teen boys see their bar mitzvah as graduation from Jewish education (as opposed to 34% of girls who have bat mitzvah) and that a majority of teen boys will have little connection to the Jewish community in the years that follow, which are often the most challenging, confusing and dangerous years in their development as men.